Miguel Vargas Player Props: Dodgers vs. Yankees

-On Friday, Miguel Vargas (.238 on-base percentage in past 10 games, 82 points below season-long percentage) and the Los Angeles Dodgers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Miguel Vargas (.244 on-base percentage in past 10 games, 80 points below season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Dodger Stadium, Saturday at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Nationals.
+In his previous game he had a one-hit showing (1-for-3) against the Yankees.

 Miguel Vargas Game Info & Props vs. the Yankees